lolosp/laurespake/content/about/main/index.md

 ## Configure page content in wide column
 title: "About me" # leave blank to exclude
 number_featured: 0 # pulling from mainSections in config.toml
-use_featured: true # if false, use most recent by date
+use_featured: false # if false, use most recent by date
 number_categories: 0 # set to zero to exclude
 show_intro: true
 intro: |